strapdata/elassandra-operator/docs/source/operations.rst

 Deploy a Datacenter
 ...................

+.. note:: Before deploying the DataCenter, make sure that you have created cloud storage secrets to receive your backups (see `Backup & Restore <backup-restore.html#restore-your-cluster>`_)

 To deploy an Elassandra datacenter you have to install the **elassandra-datacenter** helm chart with a *values* file adapted to your needs.
 The release name of your chart must respect a naming convention in order to quickly identify a DC in your kubernetes environment.
 The name